rackerlabs/docs-developer-blog/_posts/2019-02-08-introduction-to-transport-layer-security.md

 TLS is an upgraded version of SSL and provides secure communications between the client and server.
-Because TLS uses a symmetric cryptography algorithm to encrypt the data, the data transfer is more secure and stable than by using SSL.
+Because TLS uses a symmetric cryptography algorithm to encrypt the data, the data transfer is more secure and stable than the transfer is by using SSL.

 ### Why to use TLS with EBS?

 As you likely know, EBS uses inbound, outbound, and loopback connections and shares business critical information with EBS users.
-Thus, there are more chances of  data theft, data tampering, and message forgery.
-However, by enabling TLS with EBS, we can avoid all of these problems.
+Thus, more chances of  data theft, data tampering, and message forgery are possible.
+However, by enabling TLS with EBS, you can avoid all of these problems.

 The following image illustrates the connection flow in EBS: